 What Actually Happens When You Sprain Your Ankle?

 A common ankle sprain is a stretch or tear of a ligament—the tough band of fibrous tissue that connects one bone to another.
-Ligaments are most often sprained by twisting the ankle joint and foot too far past their natural range of motion.
 When these fibers tear, the surrounding blood vessels are damaged, leading to the internal bleeding we see as a bruise.

 Ankle Sprain Types

-The most common type of sprained ankle is a lateral ankle sprain, which occurs when you roll your foot outward from under you, damaging the ligaments on the outside of your ankle.
+The most common type of sprained ankle is a lateral ankle sprain.
 Other types include:

-- Inversion Ankle Sprain: Your foot rolls inward, common in sports like basketball or trail running.
+- Inversion Ankle Sprain: Your foot rolls inward.

-- Medial Ankle Sprain: Damage to the inside ligaments (deltoid ligament), which often takes longer to heal.
+- Medial Ankle Sprain: Damage to the inside ligaments.

 - High Ankle Sprain: Damage to the syndesmosis ligaments above the joint.
 These are notorious for causing weak ankles if not rehabbed correctly.